Uralkali's CEO moved to house arrest in Moscow

 Officials in Russia and Ukraine have called for re-creation of the trading cartel, which controlled 40 percent of the $20 billion global potash market, but there has been no public progress with the issue.

-The main shareholder in Uralkali, Suleiman Kerimov, recently sold a 21.75 percent stake to Russian tycoon-turned-politician Mikhail Prokhorov, while Belarus-born businessman Dmitry Mazepin’s fertiliser firm Uralchem has bought a further 20 percent.
-(Reporting by Polina Devitt and Natalia Shurmina; Editing by Douglas Busvine and Greg Mahlich)
+The main shareholder in Uralkali, Suleiman Kerimov, recently sold a 21.75 percent stake to Russian tycoon-turned-politician Mikhail Prokhorov, while Belarus-born businessman Dmitry Mazepin’s fertilizer firm Uralchem has bought a further 20 percent.

+Reporting by Polina Devitt and Natalia Shurmina; Editing by Douglas Busvine and Greg Mahlich